Best Bike for 300-lb Man

 5. Cruiser Bikes

 Cruiser bikes/beach cruisers are similar to hybrid bikes in design.
-They also feature flat handlebars so that riders can remain upright while cycling and large cushioned saddles for comfort.
+They also feature flat handlebars to remain upright while cycling and large cushioned saddles for comfort.
 Cruiser bikes also come with fat tires for maximum riding comfort.

 What to look out for in the best bike for 300 pounds man